x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/disconnected-mailboxes/disable-or-delete-mailboxes.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 31ad25d6-2942-4fd9-aecb-cdf9654163d2
-description: "Summary: Learn how to disable or delete a mailbox in Exchange Server."
+description: "Summary: Learn how to disable or delete a mailbox in Exchange Server 2016 or 2019."
 ---

 # Disable or delete a mailbox in Exchange Server

- **Summary**: Learn how to disable or delete a mailbox in Exchange 2016 or Exchange 2019.

 In Exchange Server, you can use the Exchange admin center (EAC) or the Exchange Management Shell to disable or delete mailboxes.
 Disabled or deleted mailboxes are also known as *disconnected mailboxes*.
 For more information about disconnected mailboxes, see [Disconnected mailboxes](disconnected-mailboxes.md).

  **Note**: If you need to delete a mailbox in Office 365, see [Delete or Restore User Mailboxes in Exchange Online](http://technet.microsoft.com/library/be7f59a5-bbc9-4b7a-a28b-f47b26dd33a7.aspx).